vagrant-libvirt/vagrant-libvirt/README.md

 ### Domain Specific Options

+* `title` - A short description of the domain.
+* `description` - A human readable description of the virtual machine.
 * `disk_bus` - The type of disk device to emulate.
 Defaults to virtio if not set.
 Possible values are documented in Libvirt's [description for _target_](http://libvirt.org/formatdomain.html#elementsDisks).
 NOTE: this